Pushing squares

 Witloof Bar at Le Botanique, Brussels

 After ten years I finally got to attend a live set by Blank Banshee at Le Botanique in Brussels.
 To me this was actually surreal.
 I honestly thought the concert would be sold out, but it wasn't as busy as I'd assumed it to be.
 I'd expected the Belgian IDM and Vaporwave scene to be a bit bigger.
 On the other hand I was also happy there weren't that many people because that meant I could enjoy the music without others shoving me aside, having beer splashed on me or whatnot.
 Once it was finally time everybody started gathering up at the front to see Blank Banshee make his entrance.
-He was wearing a white Champion packable anorak with trousers to match.
+He was wearing a white Champion packable anorak with pants to match.
 Of course he had his face covered by his signature disco ball mask (face reveal when?).
 The full set was about an hour long and it was perfect.
 He alternated tracks from all of his albums starting with Run from his newest album 4D.
 He ended the evening with his hit Teen Pregnancy.
 I made a playlist on Spotify for those aching to hear the full setlist.
 It probably does miss some tracks, but I think I got almost all of them.

 Blank Banshee playing along on his MIDI Pad controller